RoshanKattil/HackDavis2025Back/README.md

-OLD READ ME OUT DATED THIS WAS JUST FOR SAMPLEAPI.PY Below is a **README.md** you can drop into your `sample-chain-of-custody-api/` repo and share with your front‑end developer.
+OLD READ ME OUT DATED THIS WAS SOLANA BUT SOLANA IS LARGLY NON FUNCTIONAL AND HAS HAD SEVERAL PROBLEMATIC UPDATES Below is a **README.md** you can drop into your `sample-chain-of-custody-api/` repo and share with your front‑end developer.

 ```markdown
 # Chain‑of‑Custody Sample API